MicrosoftDocs/azure-docs/articles/advisor/advisor-release-notes.md

 ### New version of Service Retirement Workbook

-We released a new version of the Service Retirement Workbook in Advisor, which include three major changes.
+We released a new version of the Service Retirement Workbook in Advisor, which includes three major changes.
 The Retirement Workbook now covers 40 services.

 * We onboarded 10 new services to the workbook.

-* We offboarded seven services that had completed their retirement lifecycle.
+* We off boarded seven services that had completed their retirement lifecycle.

 * We implemented some improvements to enhance the user experience and navigation based on valuable feedback from our customers.